Playing Rules

 1. Game time is forfeit time.

-2. Games shall consist of four quarters of eight minutes each with intermissions of one minute after the first and third quarters.
+2. Games shall consist of four quarters of ten minutes each with intermissions of one minute after the first and third quarters.
 The time between halves will be left to the discretion of the game officials/supervisors but shall not exceed three minutes.
 No shot clock shall be used.

 3. Intramural basketball games will use a running clock which means the clock will not stop during play, except for timeouts.
+Timeouts can only be called from the court.
 The clock continues to run on fouls, violations, free throws, and out-of-bounds situations.
 After a timeout, the clock will start when the ball is touched inbounds, or becomes alive on a free throw attempt (passed to the free throw shooter); if the free throw attempt is unsuccessful time starts when the ball touches or is touched by another player.
 If the free throw is successful, then play is resumed by a throw-in when the ball touches or is legally touched by a player on the court after it is released by the thrower).
 The clock will stop and start as in high school basketball during the last two minutes of the game (4th quarter only).
 The clock continues to run after a made basket.

 (20 at 2 Clock Rule) A running clock will be used during the final 2 minutes of the 4th quarter if a team is leading by at least 20 points.